Qualys/community/setup_scanner/README.md

+All of the files in the subdirectoy are for deploying scanners automatically in very large environments.
+Any questions please contact Jeff leggett at jleggett@qualys.com

 setupscanner.pl
 =============
 For setting up the scanners before deployment to your virtualization infrastructure.
 You need the activation codes output from this script to do that.